mvr/mvr.github.io/posts/cool-still-lifes.md

 ## Chunky Regions

-The first thing that comes to mind is that rare still lifes often have a dense middle, so we should devise a fast check for dense regions.
+The first thing that comes to mind is that rare still lifes are often dense, so we should devise a fast check for dense regions.
 If we fill in the "holes" in the ash, a dense region will show up as a place where we can fit a decently sized square.
 Or stated a different way, if we inflate the ash a bit, and then deflate the result a bit more, the only way anything can remain is if there was some thing decently sized to begin with.
+Here, the `zoi()` method blows up every cell in a pattern into its $3 \times 3$ neighbourhood.

 ```cpp
 chunky_locations = ~(~pattern.zoi()).zoi().zoi();